What is Gender Neutral Housing?

 GNH assignments could be in any building on campus and are not consolidated into just one location.
-Only suite or apartment style units will be used for GNH participants.
+If you have specific questions about GNH options, please feel free to contact us directly.

 Can I request a single room as a GNH assignment and live near other GNH participants?

 Yes, we know that some students will still prefer a single room with no roommate, but the location of the single room would make a difference.
 Students will have suite-mates or apartment-mates as part of a single room placement.

 It is expected that most participants will have a specific individual in mind to live with and mutual roommate requests will be honored, regardless of gender.
 For those interested in GNH who do not have a specific roommate in mind, a staff member from Student Housing will contact you to get further details of how GNH will best meet your needs before making assignments.